- Industry Left Col

 Deduction of Tax on Dividend Payments

-In accordance with the provisions of the Income Tax Act, 1961 (‘ Act’) as amended by and read with the provisions of the Finance Act, 2020, applicable with effect from April 1, 2020, dividend declared and paid by the Company is taxable in the hands of its shareholders, and accordingly the Company is required to deduct tax at source (TDS) at the applicable rates.
+In accordance with the provisions of the Income Tax Act, 1961 (‘the Act’) as amended by and read with the provisions of the Finance Act, 2020, as amended from time to time applicable with effect from April 1, 2020, dividend declared and paid by the Company is taxable in the hands of its shareholders, and accordingly the Company is required to deduct tax at source (TDS) at the applicable rates.

-However, no TDS shall be deducted on the Dividend payable to a resident Individual if the total dividend to be received by them during FY 2020-21 does not exceed Rs.
+However, no TDS shall be deducted on the Dividend payable to a resident Individual if the total dividend to be received by them during a Financial Year does not exceed Rs.
 5,000.

 All communications/ queries in this respect should be addressed and sent to our RTA, Link Intime India Private Limited at its email address mentioned above.